SvenMichaelKlose/tunix/README.md

 Programs need to request jump tables for system calls or calls to shared libraries by passing a list ASCIIZ strings to this function.
-The first ASCIIZ is the path to the library requested or just "g" to denote the core in order to keep the components backward–compatible as long as possible.
+The first ASCIIZ is the path to the library requested in order to keep the components backward–compatible as long as possible.

 Libraries are loaded for each program that request it.